 It can be challenging, at the very least, to find a therapist that you like by searching the Internet.
-With this in mind, we can talk on the phone or meet in person for a fifteen minute consult, at no charge, of course!
+With this in mind, we can talk on the phone or meet in person for a free fifteen minute consult.
 I want you to feel encouraged in your decision to seek support, whether you choose to continue with me or not.

 Fees for therapy services are as follows:

 Timeliness.
 Please be on time for your sessions.
-I will be and ask for the same courtesy and respect.
+I will be and ask for the same consideration.
 You will receive an automatic reminder of your appointment by text and/or email.
 The reminder is sent as a courtesy.
 If for some reason you do not receive it, you are still expected to attend your appointment.

 There are, of course, rare extenuating circumstances that may prevent you from providing notice or attending your appointment.
 I will trust that this will happen only under situations you absolutely cannot control.

 A word about doctors, family, friends, or anyone else who may contact me about your therapy.
 I have a form available for you to sign to give your written permission allowing me to talk with others.
 You can specify what information to release and I must, by law, follow your instructions (with the exceptions noted below).
-This means I cannot talk about your appointments with anyone else without this signed release, even a significant other or family member, even if you verbally tell me it’s okay.
-Under such a situation, and if I am calling to speak with you but cannot, I will simply leave my name and request that you call me back.
+This means I cannot talk about your appointment times or arrangements with anyone else without this signed release, including a significant other or family member, even if you verbally tell me it’s okay.
+Under such a situation, if I am calling to speak with you but cannot, I will simply leave my name and request that you call me back.

 However, as a licensed therapist, I am a mandated reporter in the state of Massachusetts.
 This means that I must report the following to the proper authorities as exceptions to confidentiality:

-- to protect children, the elderly and those labeled with disabilities from abuse or neglect,
+- to protect children, the elderly and those with disabilities from abuse or neglect,

 - when required by federal, state or local law, for example, a court order.